shamigupta/DevelopingDataProductsCS/README.md

-# Coursera Developing Data Products Case Study
+# Developing Data Products Case Study
 ## Analysis of IRIS data - Variability Analysis and Predicting the Species

 This Github Repo contains